 - Injuries don’t always appear right away or may seem minor at first but get worse

-Damage to your vehicle isn’t always evident right away;
+- Damage to your vehicle isn’t always evident

-The other party may lie about how much damage you caused or who was at fault, even if they were honest with you at the scene;
+- The other party may lie about how much damage you caused or who was at fault

-Police reports smooth out the insurance claims process so that you can get paid quicker; and
+- Police reports smooth out the insurance claims process so that you can get paid quicker

-It’s important for your attorney to have a copy of the police report.
+- It is important for your attorney to have a copy of the police report